LiamPack/LiamPack.github.io/notes/stein-shakarchi-b3.md

 3. How will the Lebesuge measure guide us to formulating a more abstract notion of "volume"? (thinking towards these abstract measure spaces)
-4. What's a fractal, and how could you detect one.
+4. What's a fractal, and how do you mathematically detect one?

 \toc